Understand drivers of VAWG

 Case Studies

 Spotlight Initiative in Haiti supported the Determinants of Violence Against Women and Girls study, which highlighted the political and economic sociocultural factors (values, religious beliefs, attitudes and behaviours) that instigate or support violence against women and girls, particularly domestic violence.
-The results of this study have informed the “Pathways for a Prevention” strategy, which will feed into the national violence against women and girls prevention model and the national education programme for the elimination of domestic violence against women and girls.
+The results of this study informed the “Pathways for a Prevention” strategy, the national violence against women and girls prevention model and the national education programme for the elimination of domestic violence against women and girls.

-In preparation for Spotlight Initiative programming in Malawi, an evidence review was commissioned in 2020 to inform preparatory activities and enable evidence-based refinement of programme interventions and strategies across the whole programme, as well as identify knowledge gaps to set the research agenda.
-This research critically reviewed and synthesised peer-reviewed and grey literature on Sexual and Gender Based Violence (SGBV), Harmful Practices (HP) and Sexual and Reproductive Health and Rights (SRHR) in Malawi, including their causes and drivers.
-Some of the intrinsic motivations driving behaviour in-country include religion, culture and educational attainment, which have influenced practices of early marriage and attitudes towards sexual violence.
-Some of the extrinsic motivations included law enforcement, social sanctions and economic incentives which have affected decisions around adhering to traditional practices and prescribed gender roles.
+In Malawi, Spotlight Initiative commissioned an evidence review to inform programme and activity design, as well as identify knowledge gaps to inform the programme's research agenda.
+This research looked across and synthesised peer-reviewed and grey literature on Sexual and Gender Based Violence (SGBV), Harmful Practices (HP) and Sexual and Reproductive Health and Rights (SRHR) in Malawi, including their causes and drivers.
+This revealed that drivers included religion, culture and educational attainment.
+Some of the extrinsic motivations, which came through this research process, included law enforcement, social sanctions and economic incentives which have affected decisions around adhering to traditional practices and prescribed gender roles.

-The Spotlight Initiative Latin America Regional Programme supported eight national surveys, conducting 9,600 interviews across Argentina, Bolivia, Colombia, Ecuador, El Salvador, Guatemala, Honduras and Mexico.
-The survey provided data on social perceptions of violence against women and girls and femicide.
-The results showed that verbal abuse and femicide are perceived as the most commonly occurring forms of violence against women and girls, while control over women’s lives was perceived as more acceptable than other forms of violence against women and girls.
-Further, LGBTQ and older women are groups perceived as less likely to experience violence.
+Spotlight Initiative's Latin America Regional Programme supported eight national surveys, conducting 9,600 interviews across Argentina, Bolivia, Colombia, Ecuador, El Salvador, Guatemala, Honduras and Mexico.
+These surveys provided data on social perceptions of violence against women and girls and femicide.
+The results showed that verbal abuse and femicide were perceived as the most commonly occurring forms of violence against women and girls, while control over women’s lives was perceived as more acceptable than other forms of violence against women and girls.
+The survey findings and accompanying policy recommendations are available here (Spanish).